kohillyang/mx-detection/README.md

 and other setting like norm_on_bbox, centerness_on_reg, center_sampling is set to False.
 The mAP reported by the original paper is 0.371.
 For more information about FCOS, please see [fcos.md](docs/fcos.md)

+For OpenPose, please go into https://github.com/kohillyang/mx-openpose for more information.

 RFCN trained on VOC is reported as mAP@IoU=0.5 according to VOC Metric, and it is slightly different from mAP @IoU=0.5 of COCO.

 MS means the model is using multi-scaling when training.